Beanzsigma/Nova/README.md

 - Pillow
 - NirCMD

+## Things to keep in mind
+- Nova is in beta stages and may occasionally make mistakes
+- Nova's context awareness and multi-step features best works on web browsers such as google
+- OCR accuracy depends on text size, contrast, and image quality
+- Multi-step actions may take a bit of time to complete as each step requires AI reasoning and screen analysis
+- Some desktop applications use custom UI frameworks that can make text detection more difficult
+- Multi-monitor support is currently limited and may not work reliably in every situation.
+- Nova performs best when UI elements are clearly visible and not obstructed
+- Due to response limits, Nova may face some issues regarding AI status, which may interfere with actions/responses.

+## Current limitations
+- Vision models can occasionally misunderstand screen content
+- OCR may confuse similar looking words/symbols
+- Autonomous task completion is currently limited by model reasoning quality and API response speed.
+- UI interactions are best reliable on browser based interfaces than customized desktop applications

 ## Current status of NOVA
 ### Nova is still currently in development.
 I plan to imrpove the vision, context awareness, and overall reliability in the future.

+## Why I built NOVA.
+### Most desktops assistants can only answer questions or run simple commands, but I wanted to build something that can actually interact with a computer, understand context, and then carry out tasks.

+## Disclaimer:
+### Nova is an experimental AI desktop assistant, and because it directly interacts with your desktop, occasional mistakes may occur.
+Always watch over the AI as it performs tasks.